Prototype – Natural ventilation chimney

 Technical file :

-Numerical simulation of natural ventilation using a wind stack
+Numerical simulation of natural ventilation via wind chimney

-Eolios has carried out an in-depth study of a future architectural project that integrates two main components: a section dedicated to housing and another to business premises.
-Our focus is specifically on the latter, as it is the business premises that will benefit from a natural ventilation system.
+Eolios conducted an in-depth study on a future architectural project that incorporates two main components : a section dedicated to housing and another to business premises .
+Our attention is specifically focused on this second part , as it is the business premises that will benefit from a natural ventilation system .

 Climate study